prateethvnayak/YOLOv3-CoreML/README.markdown

+# ------UNDER CONSTRUCTION------

-# YOLOv3 with Core ML
+# YOLOv3 with Core ML (for Static Image Application)

 This repo was forked and modified from  https://github.com/Ma-Dan/YOLOv3-CoreML The changes made: